 Resiliency is defined as the capacity to recover quickly from difficulties or obstacles.
 As an example, New Orleans was not very resilient to Huricane Katrina due to the fact that they were unprepared and took years to bounce back from all the damage that affected them.
 Being resilient is key to being able to deal with climate change so that as the situation worsens globally; individuals, crites, to as big as countries can handle anything that gets thrown their way.
 There are free main domains to think about when making a resiliency plan.
 These are Governance and engagement, health and wellness, ecosystem services, infrastructure and the economy.
 While creating a resiliency plan it is important to track indicators for each one of the domains that were listed above.
-These indon management carrience or use occuration and were used nove.
-They indicators will show if something needs to be changed to make the system more Resiliency Framework Diagram resilient.
+These indon management of controls of the outling needs to be changed to make the system more Resiliency Framework Diagram resilient.